EXPANSIVE POETRY ONLINE

 ____________________________

-DINNER WITH EMPRESS LIVIA
+WITH EMPRESS

-Cornelius to Lucius, Greetings
+Cornelius to Lucius,

-I must describe my dinner with our Empress.
+I must describe my dinner

 Her sprawling, lavish villa outshines praise.